 - Damaging the housing accommodation

 - Refusing the owner access to make needed repairs

-- Occupancy of the housing accommodation by the tenant is illegal because of the requirements of law, and the landlord is subject to civil or criminal penalties therefore, or both
+- Occupancy of the housing accommodation by the tenant is illegal because of the requirements of the law, and the landlord is subject to civil or criminal penalties, therefore, or both

 - The tenant is using or permitting such housing accommodation to be used for an immoral or illegal purpose